dsherret/jsr-publish-on-tag/README.md

 # `@david/publish-on-tag`

-Publishes a package to JSR with a version based on the current git tag.
+Publishes a package to JSR with a version based on the current git tag or otherwise runs a dry publish.

 This enables you to not have to store a version number in git and instead rely on tags for publishing.
 The usage is a single line to add to your GHA workflow